ryenski/heneise.com/resume.md

 ## Founder and Project Manager at Booster Stage, Inc., 2004—Present

-Launched and grew a web development agency, providing outstanding value to clients in need of rapidly- deployed custom web-based software solutions.
+Launched and grew a web development agency, providing outstanding value to clients in need of rapidly-deployed custom web-based software solutions.
 Developed multiple greenfield MVP web-based applications for startup clients.
 - Engineered web applications using Ruby on Rails, StimulusJS, and TailwindCSS.
 - Met regularly with clients and stakeholders to discover and document application requirements, categorize and prioritize features, and to develop and execute implementation strategies.
 - Built book of business and developed marketing and sales funnels.